haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

         ) external;

         function getLatestCompletedCheckpoint() external view returns (uint64 checkpointId);

+        function mapTokenAddresses(
+            address omToken, // token address on payment network address scToken, // token address on sidechain uint8 interopProtoId, // cross-chain protocol identifier
+        ) external;
     }
   ```

 #### Token Address Mapping

 `OMInterop.sol` needs to keep a mapping of token addresses between the 1Money payment network and the sidechain.
-This mapping is populated by the 1Money Network Operator that is responsible for deploying Customized Token Transfer
+This mapping is populated by the 1Money Network Operator by submitting `mapTokenAddresses` transactions.
-Contracts on the sidechain and to submit corresponding CreateNewToken instructions to the payment network.
+The operator is responsible for deploying Customized Token Transfer Contracts on the sidechain
+and for submitting corresponding `CreateNewToken` instructions to the payment network.
 The mapping should also contain information on the specific cross-chain token transfer protocol.

 #### Track Missing BurnAndBridge Certificates